Breaking down stereotypes: Creating a more inclusive recruitment strategy

-In this post, Emil Novák-Tót, Head of Research here at Develop Diverse, explains how stereotypes work, how they impact your inclusion efforts, and how we identify them within the Develop Diverse platform.
+In this post, Emil Novák-Tót, former Head of Research at Develop Diverse, explains how stereotypes work, their impact on inclusion, and how our AI Smart Editor helps identify and eliminate them.

 What are stereotypes, and why do they exist?